alysachan830/alysa-chan-portfolio/content/works/flash-ticketing.md

 url: https://flash-ticketing.com/
 role: Front-end development, UI/UX design
 technologies: Nuxt.js, Adobe XD
 description: Flash ticketing is a personal project which imitates an online ticketing platform for art and cultural events during my study in an online Vue.js bootcamp.
-I worked on front-end development with Nuxt.js and UI/UX design of the website.
+I worked on the UI/UX design and front-end with Nuxt.js, for developing a server-side rendering (SSR) website.
 The goal is mainly for enhancing my front-end development skills with Nuxt.js and understanding how an online e-commerce or ticketing platform works basically.
 ---

 <section class="mb-20 d-flex justify-content-center">